CP1404/Practicals/prac_10/README.md

 ![Fahrenheit conversion in website view](../images/10image6.png)

-That's version 1...
-Once it works, modify it so the output shows the input value and the result with useful text.
+That's just version 1...
+Once it works, **modify it** so the output shows the input value and the result with useful text.

-Share this project on GitHub.
+Share this project on GitHub, ensuring that it is public.

 ## Flask + Wikipedia API